 C = B * M where * is the covolution operator.

-The base data B is a set of detail levels of single-bit tensors; grid trees of any dimension, so an example in one dimension:
+The base data B is a set of detail levels of single-bit grid trees of some dimension n, so an example in one dimension:

 Additionally you have the mask that applies the change to the base data.
 This is a mapping from each possible permutation of the local neighbourhood to a new bit value for the centre of the mask.
 For example for the red 1 in the above diagram, an example local neighbourhood is:

 In the example above, there are 8 bits in the neighbourhood, therefore 2^8 permutations to map to 0 or 1. i.e. it is a 256 to 2 mapping which can be stored as simply the set of patterns that result in a 1.
 Neighbourhoods of any size are allowed, since the operator 'covolves' two arbitrary datas of this structure.

 For 2d base data, the higher levels can be thought of as coarser resolution images:

 A neighbourhood in 2d may choose the 4 nearest parents, the 9 'Moore' neighbours and the 4 immediate children, requiring a mapping of 2^17 to 2.

 You may have noticed that this is similar to Conway's life game, which is a convolution of such a 2d grid with a 3x3 neighbourhood mask.
 With covolution we can do Conway's life, but the extra detail levels mean that it is continuous spatially, rather than a grid: